Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Experiments

-Fig.~\ref{fig:dynamic} illustrates the accuracy curve and the dynamic changes in the matching score and kernel score during training.
+Fig.~\ref{fig:dynamic1} and Fig.~\ref{fig:dynamic2} illustrates the accuracy curve and the dynamic changes in the matching score and kernel score during training.
 It is observed that the increase in the model's ID and OOD generalization coincide with the increases in the model's matching score and kernel score.
+By computing the cosine similarity between different buffers ($\mW^{vo(0)},\mW^{vo(1)},\mW^{vo(2)}$ and $I$), we observe that these buffers are nearly pairwise orthogonal(Appendix \ref{appendix: Matching Operation}).
 Based on the above experimental analysis, we conclude that the Transformer model indeed employs the buffer mechanism for vertical thinking.

 According to the Buffer mechanism, in theory, by setting the model's weights in the following way, an $L$-layer model can achieve $(L-1)$-step reasoning \textit{without the extra training process}: